Matthew Wong at the Albertina Museum, Vienna

 About Story Inkubator

-Story Inkubator was founded by writer-teacher, Kristina Jilly, an Australian living in Central Europe who's written for HBO Europe and RTL Television.
-She also writes online content about the art of storytelling, travel and cultural topics.
+Story Inkubator was founded by writer, scriptwriter and teacher Kristina Jilly, an Australian living in Central Europe who's written for HBO Europe and RTL Television.
+A teacher at the University of Applied Sciences in Upper Austria, Kristina also writes online content about the art of storytelling and topics that inspire creativity.